xioxet/fyp/README.md

 # fyp
 wow!!!!!!!!!!!!

-instructions:
+### 1. Setup Environment Variables

-make a copy of .env.example
+1. Make a copy of `.env.example`.
-rename copy to .env
+2. Rename the copy to `.env`.
-fill in as required
+3. Fill in the required values in the `.env` file.

+### 2. Build and Run Docker Containers

+1. Download Docker Desktop

+2. Build the Docker containers:
+    ```sh
     docker-compose build
+    ```
+3. Start the Docker containers:
+    ```sh
     docker-compose up -d

-then, open the website frontend pulls up and go to /chat
+    ```

+1. Open your web browser and navigate to the frontend URL.
+2. Go to `/chat` to access the chat functionality.